josephsl/nvda4nvda/nvdaarch.md

 * Working around broken UIA implementations
 * UIA and recent versions of Windows
 * Java Access Bridge and Java applications
-6. Virtual buffers and document navigation
+6. Virtual buffers, browse mode  and document navigation
 * Virtual buffers
 * ARIA
 * Issues with specific virtual buffer implementations
 * PDF documents
+* Differences between virtual buffers and browse mode
 7. Interpreting and presenting content
 * Control types and states and their effects on speech and braille
 * Speech dictionaries and patterns